rdiez/Tools/OpenVPN/README.txt

 We will be bridging with a TAP interface.
 This way, we do not have to change anything in the existing TCP/IP infrastructure on your local network.

+Later note: Instead of bridging, it is probably best to use routing (a TUN interface) together with
+            the ARP proxy mode.
+This way, the VPN clients get an IP address in the same local subnet without any network routing changes.

 - Start with certificate generation.
 Yes, I know, it is a pain.

   - The certificate generation files should be kept on a separate machine for security reasons.